-is doing a great job at keeping its subscribers on board.
-The company’s premium churn, i.e. the cancellation rate of its paying customers, declined from 7.7% in 2015 to 6.6% in 2016 and 5.5% in 2017, indicating a high degree of customer satisfaction.
+Spotify is also doing a great job at keeping its subscribers on board.
+The company’s premium churn, i.e. the cancellation rate of its paying customers, declined from 7.7% in 2015 and 5.5% in 2017 to below 5% in the first three months of 2018, indicating a high degree of customer satisfaction.